wavefrontHQ/docs/pages/doc/ui_charts.md

 * When the time window increases from 10 minutes to 2 hours (12 fold), the bucket size increases from 1 sec to 12 sec and the number of buckets remains the same.
 * In contrast, when the time window increases from 2 to 6 hours (3 fold), the bucket intervals increase from 12 to 60 sec (5 fold) and the number of buckets is reduced proportionately: 600 * 3/5 = 360.

-  - 10-minute window: 600 point buckets across, with ~1 sec buckets
+  - 10-minute window: 600 point buckets across, with ~1 sec buckets.

     ![10 m resolution](images/chart_resolution_10m.png)

-  - 2-hour window: 600 point buckets across, with ~12 sec buckets
+  - 2-hour window: 600 point buckets across, with ~12 sec buckets.

     ![2h resolution](images/chart_resolution_2h.png)